Most reliable car brands

 Looking for a reliable car?
 We've surveyed more than 43,000 car owners so we can reveal the most reliable car brands - and the least.

-A reliable car is a car you can trust not to let you down.
+A reliable car is a car you can trust - it won't let you down.
 But no amount of test drives or chats you have with your local car dealer will tell you how reliable a car really is.

 Every year we survey thousands of drivers to find out if they've had any problems with their car.
 These can range from minor issues to catastrophic failures.
 We use the results to identify which brands make the most reliable cars.